 There’s obviously nothing at all wrong with this business model but I’m suggesting now that you start thinking about disrupting this trend and turn it around by exporting luxury products to China.
 My prediction is that this will be where the biggest profits will come from over the next 20 years and in this blog, I’ll explain why.

 Cheap Products To Import From China

-Everyone is looking for cheap and profitable import products from China.
-The problem in today’s environment is that selling low quality, cheap products has become a false economy and consumers are now wise to this.
-Over the years many consumers have bought cheap products, imported from cheap Chinese suppliers, only to find they break or fail quickly and have to be replaced with a better quality product further down the line.
+Everyone is looking for cheap goods with high profit margins to import from China.
+The problem in today’s environment is that selling Chinese goods of low quality, cheap products has become a false economy and consumers are now wise to this.
+Over the years many consumers have bought cheap products, imported from a cheap Chinese supplier, only to find they break or fail quickly and have to be replaced with a better quality product further down the line.
 In China, it’s the same thinking and the population is now starting to look to order high end, quality products coupled with excellent customer service and fast delivery.

 The Population Of China

 So let’s start with some basic numbers.
 How many people are in China and what’s the size of the economy?
 After all, one of the most important factors in our market research is the size of the market that we’re going to sell to.

 The population of China is staggering at 1.371 billion people and is the world’s most populous nation.